Juan Ibarra, a 35-year-old surgeon from Caracas, is preparing to emigrate after Venezuelan President Hugo Chavez won another six-year term on Oct. 7.

 Companies already operating in Venezuela could scale back their operations to reduce exposure to adverse economic policies, said Alberto Ramos, senior economist at Goldman Sachs & Co. in New York.

 Companies including Procter & Gamble Co, Colgate-Palmolive Co.
-(CL) and Johnson & Johnson have had to slash prices on products such as toothpaste, toilet paper and bleach after Chavez set price caps on 19 consumer care products in April to slow inflation.
+(CL:US) and Johnson & Johnson have had to slash prices on products such as toothpaste, toilet paper and bleach after Chavez set price caps on 19 consumer care products in April to slow inflation.
 Chavez, who says that the price caps are necessary to combat what he’s called “capitalist speculation,” threatened to nationalize any companies that doesn’t comply.

 “We’ll probably see divestment and a bunch of corporates taking very defensive measures in order to reduce their footprint on the ground,” Ramos said in a phone interview from New York.